TDG-Platform/docs/AComp.md

 Processing Level 2 or Level 3 imagery will require you to order the imagery outside the platform and upload it to your S3-customer location.

 AComp currently does not run end-to-end with ENVI Tasks.
 A "glueTask" to link these processes is under development.

-There may be alignment problems between VNIR and SWIR output.
-A resolution to this problem is expected soon.
-In the meantime, if you encounter a problem, please contact us.

 ### Contact Us
 Tech Owners: [Fabio Pacifici](#fpacific@digitalglobe.com), [Alex Comer](#acomer@digitalglobe.com) & Editor:  [Kathleen Johnson](#kathleen.johnsons@digitalglobe.com)